quicwg/quic-v2/draft-duke-quic-v2.md

 As version 1 support is more likely than version 2 support, a client SHOULD use QUIC version 1 for its original version unless it has out-of-band knowledge that the server supports version 2.

-Note that the only wire image differences between a version-1-to-2 compatible negotiation and a version 1 connection are that (1) Handshake packet headers will encode version 2, and (2) server Initial packets and client second-flight Initial packets will both encode version 2 and use keys derived from the version 2 salt.

 # Ossification Considerations